Shijingwen/Shijingwen.github.io/content/event/talk2-harvard/index.md

   postcode: '02134'
   country: United States

-summary: A research talk on mobile security.
+summary: A research talk on mobile security, focusing on IMS services such as SMS, calls, and 911.
 abstract: 'Despite 3GPP upgrades, IMS security on mobile devices lags behind, leading to vulnerabilities like DoS, SMS spoofing, privacy breaches, and covert communications.'

 # Talk start and end times.